ac-willeke/uv-demo/README.md

 ### Repository Structure
 <!-- Directory layout -->

-- `.github/workflows` - Github Actions for CI/CD pipelines, security scanning and dependency updates.
-See the [Development Workflow](#Development Workflow) section to learn more about these GHA workflows.
+- `.github/workflows` - GHA for CI/CD pipelines, security scanning and dependency updates (see [GitHub Actions Workflows](#github-actions-workflows)).
 - `pyproject.toml` - Python package config, dependencies, and build settings
 - `Taskfile.yml` - Automated tasks for setting up the dev environment, running code quality checks and more.
 Run `task help` to see all available tasks or refer to the [Command Cheatsheet](./docs/command-cheatsheet.md).